Salicylic acid on the face

 What effects does using salicylic acid on the face have?

-Salicylic acid is a true ally in skin care, which:
+Salicylic acid is a true ally in skincare, which:

 • helps reduce post-inflammatory hyperpigmentation and shallow acne scars,